jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     import sleep_duration
     import unittest

-  the terminal shows an :doc:`/exceptions/AssertionError`
+  the terminal shows an :ref:`AssertionError`

   .. code-block:: python

     AssertionError: datetime.datetime(2006, 11, 21, 16, 30) != ''

-* I copy the value on the left side of the :doc:`/exceptions/AssertionError` to replace the expected value in the test
+* I copy the value on the left side of the :ref:`AssertionError` to replace the expected value in the test

   .. code-block:: python